asaracule/MA-QMSS/README.md

 <!-- ABOUT ME -->
 ## About Me

-Hello there!
+Hello there, my name is Wen Kai!
 Welcome to my personal GitHub repository!

 Born and raised in Singapore, I enjoy traveling the world, immersing myself in different cultures, and meeting people of different backgrounds.
 Is it through conversations that I gain a richer perspective on the issues burgeoning our times, and I endeavor to carry this very attitude of open-mindedness and diversity into the workplace.
 I am a versatile and adaptable team player, strongly holding the belief that people always come first.
 Commitment, integrity, and empathy are values that I strongly resonate with, and I am eager to work with people and organizations that share similar views.